 Plaintiffs’ lawyers in the 2022 infant formula lawsuits are seeking the largest settlements possible to cover these compensatory damages:

 - medical expenses

-- out-of-pocket costs
+- other out-of-pocket costs

 - pain and suffering (often the largest expense)

-- funeral expenses (if the baby died)
+- funeral expenses (if the baby passed away)

 6. Who makes Enfamil?

 Enfamil has been made by the American health care company and formula manufacturer Mead Johnson & Company since the 1950s.
 Mead Johnson Nutrition Company was bought by Reckitt Benckiser in 2017.